Shardul0210/Machine-Learning-/README.md

 # Machine-Learning
-All ml projects will be stred here
+All ml projects will be stored here